carpentries/actions/update-workflows/README.md

 # Update Sandpaper Workflows

-This action will update the workflow files from {sandopaper} and is designed to be triggered periodically or manually.
+This action will update the workflow files from {sandpaper} and is designed to be triggered periodically or manually.

 ## Inputs